 - to AIFMs in respect of derivative transactions entered into by the relevant AIFs.

 There was some discussion in the drafting of the REFIT Regulation about CCPs being responsible for reporting exchange traded derivatives on behalf of all parties.
 However, the final text merely imposes a requirement on the Commission to review the reporting of exchange traded derivatives within 18 months of entering into force of the REFIT Regulation.

 Removal of frontloading obligation

-FRAND (Fair, Reasonable And Non-Discriminatory commercial terms)
+FRANDT (Fair, Reasonable, Non-Discriminatory and Transparent commercial terms)